Bank Reconciliation - Explained

 Back to: ACCOUNTING, TAX, & REPORTING

-A Little More on What is a Bank Reconciliation
+How is a Bank Reconciliation Used?

-A bank statement shows a companys starting balance, transactions and ending balance in a given period.
-The ending balance on a bank statement normally differs with the companys ending balance due to checks not received by the bank (deposits in transit), checks that have not been processes, bank service fees, interest paid by banks and not-sufficient fund checks.
+A bank statement shows a company's starting balance, transactions and ending balance in a given period.
+The ending balance on a bank statement normally differs with the company's ending balance due to checks not received by the bank (deposits in transit), checks that have not been processes, bank service fees, interest paid by banks and not-sufficient fund checks.
 Today, most companies are using specialized software to get frequent updates and do the adjustments required on the accounts.